awsdocs/amazon-rds-on-vmware-user-guide/doc_source/getting-started-with-rds-on-vmware.onboard.md

-# Onboard Your vSphere Cluster<a name="getting-started-with-rds-on-vmware.onboard"></a>
+# Onboard your vSphere cluster<a name="getting-started-with-rds-on-vmware.onboard"></a>

-After you complete the steps in [Complete the Prerequisites](getting-started-with-rds-on-vmware.pre-onboarding.md), you can onboard your vSphere cluster\.
+After you complete the steps in [Complete the prerequisites](getting-started-with-rds-on-vmware.pre-onboarding.md), you can onboard your vSphere cluster\.
 To do this, create a new custom Availability Zone \(AZ\) and install Amazon RDS on VMware\.

 **To onboard your vSphere cluster**